-In our last post “The messiness of creativity“, we looked at how organisations need to get comfortable with chaos in order to innovate, particularly when bringing diverse people together.
+In my last post “The messiness of creativity“, I looked at how organisations need to get comfortable with chaos in order to innovate, particularly when bringing diverse people together.
 This is difficult when they also need to become more productive and efficient as they grow.

-Our work involves working with lots of creative ideas and people, and bringing everything together into something that can be made tangible.
-Here are some of the techniques we use:
+My work involves working with lots of creative ideas and people, and bringing everything together into something that can be made tangible.
+Here are some of the techniques I use:

 1. Maintain a healthy balance between ideas generation and action